sranins/BusinessApplication-ReleaseNotes/articles/October18/service/field-service/universal-resource-scheduling-urs/extensibility-hook-resource-availability.md

 [!include[banner](../../../../includes/banner.md)]

-After the Schedule Assistant runs, customers can now decide if they want to override the availability of a resource before the search results are returned.
+As part of the Schedule Assistant search, customers can now decide if they want to override the availability of a resource before the search results are returned.
-For example, customers with different business closures for different organizational units can query a table that contains organizational units and the days they are closed, subsequently marking the desired hours of resources that are a part of that organizational unit as “non-working hours” to remove them from the results.
+For example, customers with different business closures for different organizational units can query a table that contains organizational units and the days they are closed, subsequently removing resource availability during the hours of business closure.
 [INTERNAL] Big name customers and prospects like Best Buy, Centrica, Sonova, Safetykleen, Silverchain, and many financial services companies have scenarios which would be unblocked. [/INTERNAL]